KawtharE/birdClicker/README.md

 		birdItems: []
 	};

 The model is a **literal object**.
-In this case, it contain two properties, the *currentBird* which represents the current bird displayed in the display section in the DOM and that will be updated every time the user click on one of the list items, and the *birdItems* which is right now an empty array that will be filled soon with a bunch of data.
+In this case, it contain two properties, the *currentBird* which represents the current bird displayed in the display section of the DOM and that will be updated every time the user click on one of the list items, and the *birdItems* which is right now an empty array that will be filled soon with a bunch of data.

 2- The View:

-we are separating the view here into two pieces of view, a view for the display section and another for the list of items.
+we are separating the view here into two pieces, a view for the display section and a view for the list of items.
 That was a choice just to make things more clear.

-In each view we are defining tow functions, **inti** and **render**.
+In each view we are defining tow functions, **init** and **render**.

 In the **init function** we are grabbing elements from the DOM that we will update and that we need to grab only once, also we are calling the render function.